romilly/tworse/manuscript/tworse.md

 - An Arduino UNO with an A to B USB cable
 - A Shrimp with its CP2102 programmer

-If you haven't heard of the Shrimp, it's a low-cost Arduino clone that you can build yourself on a breadboard.
+If you haven't heard of the Shrimp, it's a low-cost Arduino clone that you can build yourself on a breadboard or stripboard.

 If you would like to make one, I've published an e-book called [*Making the Shrimp*](https://leanpub.com/makingtheshrimp) with step-by-step instructions.

-Let's get started on the tworse project!
+Let's get started on the Tworse project!

 ## Installing the Arduino IDE